Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The Catalyst is a floating orb and serves as the main antagonist of the game.
 It will float around the outskirts of each level and shoot out portals that new enemies will spawn from.

 Once the player deals enough damage to the Catalyst.
-It will retreat by opening a new portal that the player can follow through to the next level.
+It will retreat by crashing through the level, leaving a portal for the player to follow.

 ---